vinoth789/Money-tracker/docs/_posts/2017-05-20-SystemDesign.md

 <span align="center">
 ![sequencedg1 image]({{site.baseurl}}/images/MTSeqDgLogin.PNG "Sequence Diagram for Login process")
 </span>
+<p>Above sequence diagram shows login process,Process begins when user enters the 4 digit PIN, the entered PIN will be verified.
+If PIN doesn't exist (during first login) it will be stored.
+If it is not first login then it will be verified against existing value and user is either authenticated/rejected from acessing application. </p>

 <h2 style="color: #2e6c80;">Sequence diagram for View Report use case</h2>
 <span align="center" style="width:60px;">
 ![usecasediagram image]({{site.baseurl}}/images/MTSeqDgReport.PNG "Add new transaction")
 </span>

+<p>Above sequence diagram shows View Report process,Process begins when user requests to view his statistics of expense and income.
+User can either view report by filtering by date or by category.
+Depending on user request of filters, relevant information is fetched and plot based on chosen representation type.</p>

 <h2 style="color: #2e6c80;">Class Diagram </h2>
 <span align="center">